babel/website/docs/usage/require.md

 require('6to5/register');
 ```

-All subsequent files required by node with the extensions `.es6` and `.js` will
+All subsequent files required by node with the extensions `.es6`, `.es`, and
-be transformed by 6to5.
-The polyfill specified in Polyfill is also required.
+`.js` will be transformed by 6to5.
+The polyfill specified in Polyfill is also
+required.

 **NOTE:** By default all requires to `node_modules` will be ignored.
 You can
 override this by passing an ignore regex via: